 - Question 2 (required) includes a primary source and asks you to explain a historical development or process in the period between 1200 and 2001.

-How to Write AP World History’s Short Answer Questions?
+How to Write AP World History’s Short-Answer Questions

-For an "identify" or "describe" prompt, you give a simple answer and support it with evidence.
+For an "identify" or "describe" prompt, give a simple answer and support it with evidence.
 Then "explain" or "expand" by connecting your evidence to the original prompt to support your claim.

-AP World History short answer question (SAQ) examples
+AP World History Short-Answer Questions examples

-SAQ Example 1: Non-stimulus question
+Non-stimulus question

 Answer all parts of the question that follows.